liuggio/ExcelBundle/README.md

 3 Objects:

-The container in this bundle,
+- The container in this bundle,

-The StreamWrapper in the n3bStreamresponse
+- The StreamWrapper in the n3bStreamresponse

-and a Writer.
+- A Writer.

-You could create your own writer extending  ``n3b\Bundle\Util\HttpFoundation\StreamResponse\StreamWriterInterface``

-or you could use the Huge Xls library called PHPExcel.
+You could create your own writer extending  ``n3b\Bundle\Util\HttpFoundation\StreamResponse\StreamWriterInterface`` or you could use the Huge Xls library called PHPExcel.

 With PHPExcel you can create: xls, ods, pdf and more.